 The following directions are designed for IBM Business Process Manager 8.0. and earlier product versions.
 For later product versions, use the BPMProcessInstanceCleanup command.
 There is a DeveloperWorks article that covers process instance deletion, snapshot deletion, and performance data warehouse purging.
 Use the developerWorks article as a reference for the later product versions.

 The information in this document can help keep your database from growing unbounded.

 Completed business process definition instances are not deleted from the system automatically.
 After a business process definition instance is completed, the instance is typically no longer needed and, therefore, can be removed from the Process Server database.
-The IBM Business Process Manager, WebSphere Lombardi Edition, and Lombardi Teamworks products provide a stored procedure called LSW_BPD_INSTANCE_DELETE, which you can use to delete old instances.
+The IBM Business Process Manager V7.5.x and V8.0, WebSphere Lombardi Edition V7.1 and V7.2, and Lombardi Teamworks V6.x products provide a stored procedure called LSW_BPD_INSTANCE_DELETE, which you can use to delete old instances.
 With Lombardi Teamworks V6.1 and later, this stored procedure clears out all runtime data that is associated with this instance in the following tables: